Sequential Likelihood-Free Inference with Neural Proposal: Introduction

 \section{Introduction}

-Many disciplines of science, engineering, and economics rely on \textit{generative models}, i.e. simulations, as a hypothesis generation tool.
-A simulation imitates the real-world with a synthetically designed data-generation process, and this process requires a number of input parameters, or $\theta$, which need to be calibrated to validate the simulation with real-world data.
-If we formulate a simulation as sampling a virtual data instance ($x$) from $p(x|\theta)$, the distribution of $p(x|\theta)$ becomes implicit.
-The simulation is often constructed as a descriptive process, rather than an explicit probability distribution with a clear mathematical definition, so $p(x|\theta)$ is only a generation tool without the explicit likelihood function.
-Given the implicit nature, a feasible approach of this \textit{likelihood-free inference} is optimizing the distribution of $\theta$ through a joint distribution modeling with sequential samples \cite{cranmer2020frontier}.
+In case of a rare event or a single event phenomenon, data collection is of the most important issue.
+Many disciplines of science, engineering, and economics rely on simulations as a data generation tool.
+A simulation imitates the real-world with a number of input parameters $\bm{\theta}$, which need to be adjusted to fit the simulation to the real-world.
+However, as a simulation is fundamentally a descriptive process, the likelihood function $p_{sim}(\mathbf{x}|\bm{\theta})$ is intractable in general.
+Given the implicit nature, the goal of \textit{likelihood-free inference} is estimating the posterior distribution $p_{sim}(\bm{\theta}\vert\mathbf{x}_{o})$ to validate our simulation to the real-world data, where the posterior provides the probability of simulation input $\bm{\theta}$ given a single data $\mathbf{x}=\mathbf{x}_{o}$.

-\textit{Likelihood-free inference} is particularly challenging if the posterior distribution, $p(\theta|x)$, of a simulation is multi-modal \citep{franck2017multimodal, lu2017bayesian}.
-A multi-modality on the simulation posterior may arise if any of the three conditions are met.
-First, if the input space is too extensive, the posterior could be multi-modal.
-This happens when we optimize a simulation with a little knowledge on its behavior in terms of the inputs.
-Second, if the sparse real-world observation is given in an aggregated result, there could be multiple inputs that yield the identical aggregated simulation result, whereas each result is unique.
-Lastly, if the summary statistics of the simulation result is not sufficient, then there could be multiple inputs with indifferent summary statistics.
-These three conditions often arise in the simulation studies, so the inference on the multi-modal posterior is necessary \cite{papamakarios2019sequential}.

-While there are scenarios of multi-modal posterior distributions, recent research on \textit{likelihood-free inference} has shown difficulties in capturing the modes from the sequential inference, see Figure \ref{fig:Example}.
-The sequential algorithm gathers additional $N$ data instances at every round by running additional $N$ simulations with $N$ inputs to the simulation.
-Afterward, the algorithm estimates the posterior, $p(\theta|x_{o})$, from the cumulated dataset over the rounds, where $x_{o}$ is the real-world observation.
-This sequential algorithm is shared by the recent approaches of Sequential Neural Likelihood (SNL) \citep{papamakarios2019sequential} and Amortized Approximate Likelihood Ratio (AALR) \citep{hermans2019likelihood}, etc. We provide further literature review in Appendix B. Since SNL and AALR originate from the MCMC sampling, the weakness of MCMC is also inherited, i.e. the degeneracy of Markov chains, which ultimately induces the missing modes in the inference \cite{song2017nice, wang2018meta, habib2018auxiliary, hu2018stein}.